lpod/lpod-python/doc/level1.rst

 Common element-specific methods
 ===============================

-    Every ODF element in the level 1 API inherits all the features of the underlying XML element.
+    Any ODF element in the level 1 API inherits all the features of the underlying XML element.

     Every ODF element comes with methods that directly return its parent, next